Installation

 Note

-fort-myrmidon and bindings through conda
+fort-myrmidon and python bindings

 Note